-The camp begins with a welcome drink and briefing at 18:30, followed by dinner in a local restaurant with the coaches and other riders.
+The camp begins with a welcome drink and briefing at 18:30, followed by dinner in the hotel with the coaches and other riders.

 Sunday

 We begin the week with a warm-up ride on the flat, during which the coaches observe your basic bike-handling, cornering and group riding skills.